AHRC Council member

 Professor Tom Crick is a member of the Arts and Humanities Research Council (AHRC).

-Tom is Chief Scientific Adviser at the UK government’s Department for Culture, Media and Sport (DCMS) and Professor of Digital Policy at Swansea University.
+Tom is Chief Scientific Adviser at the UK government’s Department for Culture, Media and Sport (DCMS) and Professor of Digital Policy at the University of Bristol, bringing extensive interdisciplinary experience across artificial intelligence, data, digital technologies, and public policy domains.

 Within DCMS, he oversees the use of research, development and innovation, providing advice to ministers alongside scientific and technical leadership of artificial intelligence.